shenwei356/csvtk/doc/docs/usage.md

     Please use `csvtk fix-quotes` to fix it, and use `csvtk del-quotes` to reset to the original format as needed.

+9. csvtk writes gzip files very fast, much faster than the multi-threaded pigz, therefore there's no need to pipe the result to gzip/pigz. csvtk also supports reading and writing xz (.xz), zstd (.zst) and Bzip2 (.bz2) formats.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->